|

 centuries.
 On top of the previous causes (sun, volcanoes, agricultural

-changes, etc), the new factor is man-made greenhouse gas!
+changes, etc), the new factor is man-made greenhouse gas - according

 -